bbmokhtari/django-translations/docs/reference/utils.rst

    Return the translations query of a lookup.

+   If the lookup is on a :attr:`translatable field \
+   <translations.models.Translatable.TranslatableMeta.fields>` it returns the
+   translations equivalent of the lookup as a query, otherwise it returns the lookup without any change as a query.

    :param model: The model which the lookup acts on.
    :type model: type(~django.db.models.Model)
    :param lookup: The lookup of the model to get the translations query